The-Marcy-Lab-School/github-setup/README.md

+# Create a Github Account

+[Create a free Github Account](https://github.com/join).
+Remember the email and username that you enter.
+If you already have one, you can skip to the next step.

 ## Configuring Github with your Terminal

 1. In your Terminal, Run the following lines.
 Be sure to replace `Your Name` and `Your Github Email Address` with your actual Github login information: